 “A patient taking 10 prescription medications each day would ingest an average of 2.8 [grams] of inactive ingredients daily.”

 Medical professionals know little about this subject, so the researchers set out to fill in some gaps.
-The scientists published their findings earlier this week in the journal Science Translational Medicine.
+The scientists published

 To investigate, the scientists pored over medical journals, searching for examples of allergic reactions to inactive ingredients in medications.
 They also scoured a database called Pillbox, which the National Library of Medicine run.
 Here, they were able to see the full ingredients of all medicines for sale in the United States — both over-the-counter and prescription.